Cat Owners Dilemma: AITA for DIY Cat Bath to Avoid Vet Costs?

 Comment from u/GamingGeek48

 Veterinary costs can be daunting for pet owners.
-Dr. Mike Varshavski, a family physician and advocate for pet health, emphasizes the importance of preventive care.
+Preventive care is important.
 Regular vet check-ups can help identify health issues before they escalate into costly emergencies.

-He suggests exploring pet insurance options or local community resources that offer low-cost services.
+Exploring pet insurance options or local community resources that offer low-cost services is advisable.
 Many veterinary schools provide affordable care while training future veterinarians, making quality care accessible without breaking the bank.

 Comment from u/SunshinePup123